Quantile Mechanics II: Changes of Variables in Monte Carlo methods and GPU-Optimized Normal Quantiles: Example with a Gaussian background

 We note that if we let $n \rightarrow \infty$ we obtain

 and this has the desired solution $Q=v$.
 More generally we can look at series solutions, but should be mindful of the fact that the term $Q^2/n$ is present - this is a hint that the behaviour of series for $Q \ll \sqrt{n}$ and $Q\gg\sqrt{n}$ could be rather different.
 Such considerations do not always apply if one is thinking in a purely asymptotic framework.
 For any {\it finite} $n$, no matter how large, there will always be values of $Q$ such that the behaviour is far from Gaussian.
-This was alluded to in \cite{shawjcf06}, where it was noted that the known Cornish-Fisher expansion always goes wrong in the tails as some point.
+This was alluded to in \cite{shawjcf06}, where it was noted that the known Cornish-Fisher expansion always goes wrong in the tails at some point.

 We also need to consider boundary conditions.
 The derivative of any ordinary quantile function at a point is the inverse of the PDF at the corresponding quantile.
 We first work around the point $u=1/2$ which corresponds to $v=0$ in the Gaussian coordinate.
-If $z(u)$ and $t(u)$ are the ordinary quantiles then we have
+If $z(u)$ and $t(u)$ are the ordinary quantiles for the Gaussian and Student distributions, then we have

 It follows that the centre conditions we wish to apply to the Recycling ODE are just:

 where the latter expression $\gamma$ arises as the ratio of the derivatives.